 - For the performance of excerpts, you must apply either directly to the copyright owner or PRS for Music on 0845 300 6033.
 Permission should be sought at least 30 days before the performance, to give PRS for Music time to seek permission on your behalf from the copyright holder

 Does a PRS blanket licence cover dramatico-musical works?

 Many performing organisations, halls and other premises, education or local authorities pay a 'blanket licence' fee to PRS for Music for the performance of musical works.
 This blanket licence does not cover dramatico-musical works, other than excerpts of music only (with no dramatic performance) such as one song sung from a musical or all ballet music (with action or not); however in these cases permission would still need to be sought via PRS for Music before the performance can take place.

 If the right of performance is controlled by PRS for Music, you must ensure that the place of performance has a PRS licence to perform live music.

-In the case of un-licensed premises, all Making Music member groups may pay the appropriate fees via the Making Music office at the same time as renewing membership towards the end of the year (see Information Sheet 3c Performing rights royalties tariff).
+In the case of un-licensed premises, all Making Music member groups may pay the appropriate fees via the Making Music office at the same time as renewing membership towards the end of the year (see our Performing Rights royalties tariff 2017-18).